The respected Journal of Neuroscience called it a ‘paradigm shift’ of enormous magnitude that upsets hundreds of years of neuroscience.

 So why not maximise your chances of getting over mental health problem by fixing your gut?

-For simple steps you can take today, check out my post: Fix your Gut to Fix Your Weight: 6 Dead-Easy Steps and here are my 6 dead-easy steps to switch your gut flora from lousy to awesome!
+For simple steps you can take today, here are my 6 dead-easy steps to switch your microbiome from lousy to awesome!

 - In particular eat less refined carbs like white bread, pasta, pastries, cereal, as the bad bacteria LOVE these

 - Don’t go crazy on the antibiotics!
 Be guided by your doctor, but you don’t need them as much as you think.
-Save them for real emergencies!
+Save them for real emergencies and instead try a natural antibiotic.

 - Lifestyle – make at least one change today out of this list:

-- Exercise consistently, light or heavy intensity, both help gut flora!
+- Exercise consistently, light or heavy intensity, both help our friendly gut bugs.

 - Drink less alcohol!